sajaalraja/reading-notes/class33.md

  - Unordered lists use bullets.
  - Definition lists are used to define terminology.
  - Lists can be nested inside one another.
- # boxes:
+ # what is the boxes?:
- - CSS treats each HTML e XX lement as if it has its own box.
+ - CSS treats each HTML e lement as if it has its own box.
 -  You can use CSS to control the dimensions of a box.
 -  You can also control the borders, margin and padding for each box with CSS.